open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/profiler/index.md

 />

 #### Profiler Options
-**Profile Sample %**
+**Profile Sample**
-Set the sample percentage to be use by the profiler for the specific table.
-This will overwrite the workflow sample percentage.
+Set the sample to be use by the profiler for the specific table.
+- `Percentage`: Value must be between 0 and 100 exclusive (0 < percentage < 100).
+This will sample the table based on a percentage
+- `Row Count`: The table will be sampled based on a number of rows (i.e. `1,000`, `2,000`), etc.

 **Profile Sample Query**
 Use a query to sample data for the profiler.
 This will overwrite any profle sample set.

 **Enable Column Profile**
-This setting allows you exclude or include specific column from the profiler.
-It also allows you to exclude the computation of specific metrics.
+This setting allows user to exclude or include specific columns and metrics from the profiler.

+**Enable Partition**
+If your table includes a timestamp, date or datetime column type you can enable partitionning.
+If enabled, the profiler will fetch the last `<interval>` `<interval unit>` of data to profile the table.
+Note that if "profile sample" is set, this configuration will be used against the partitioned data and not the whole table.
+- `Column Name`: this is the name of the column that will be used as the partition field
+- `Interval Type`:
+  - `TIME-UNIT`: a business logical timestamp/date/datetime (e.g. order date, sign up datetime, etc.)
+  - `INGESTION-TIME`: a process logical timestamp/date/datetime (i.e. when was my data ingested in my table)
+- `Interval`: the interval value (e.g. `1`, `2`, etc.)
+- `Interval Unit`:
+  - `HOUR`
+  - `DAY`
+  - `MONTH`
+  - `YEAR`

 ## YAML Configuration